andyhero12/andyhero12.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I'm Andrew, and I'm a B.S, M.Eng Alum (2020 - 2024) who studied Computer Science at Cornell University.
+I'm currently working at Hudson River Trading as a FPGA Developer working on accelerating our trading systems.

 ### Interests